 The Pure Storage FlashArray is a symmetric active/active array architecture that allows all FC and iSCSI IO ports to be accessed simultaneously, which provides for simplicity in storage networking operations like connectivity, multipathing and troubleshooting.
 With that said Pure Storage engineers govern CPU and memory resource utilization with a multitude of software and hardware mechanisms.
 While both controllers service host IO requests only one processes IO operations to the SSDs.
 At the end of the day this active/active architecture operates similarly to a traditional storage array under normal operations and is truly unique in failure and maintenance scenarios.

 Active/Active or Active/Passive may be debatable; however, Pure has delivered a new form of failure domain.
-This is a better architectual design that provides Pure has delivered a better architectual design that provides non-disruptive storage operations that delivers consistent and predictable performance for planned and unplanned outages.
+Pure has delivered a better storage architecture that provides non-disruptive storage operations, with consistent and predictable performance for planned and unplanned outages.

 Enabling the Flash Datacenter